hampton-io/AboutTheFit.Shopify/THEME_EXTENSION_DETECTION.md

 2. **Active Subscriptions** - Check billing status via GraphQL
 3. **Theme List** - Get all themes in the shop
 4. **Products Enabled** - See which products have try-on enabled
-5. **🆕 Theme Editor Activity** - Detect when merchants open the theme customizer with our block
+5. **🆕 Block Installation** - SERVER-SIDE verification by reading theme JSON
-6. **🆕 Real-time Status** - Show live indicators when editor is active
+6. **🆕 Real-time Verification** - Checks actual theme files on every admin page load

 ## What We CANNOT Check ❌